jabhi7887/Road-Accident/README.md

 Integration with real-time data for live updates.
 Development of predictive models to forecast accident trends.
 Porting the dashboard to Power BI or Tableau for extended capabilities.

 🤝 Contributing
 Contributions are welcome!
 Feel free to fork this repository and submit a pull request with improvements.

-📧 Contact
-For questions or feedback, reach out at your_email@example.com or connect on LinkedIn.

-🏆 Acknowledgments
-Data source: [Add Data Source Here]
-Icons and visuals: Created with Microsoft Excel.